Do you want to know how to get your menstrual cup in, and then take it out? Keep on reading our complete guide with everything you need to know!

 This short video found below explains really clearly what you need to know.
 It’s far better than most of the other ones out there.
 Combined with the information from this article, you should be inserting and removing your menstrual cup like a pro!

 They also have lots of helpful advice to deal with things like leaking and cleaning.
-It is highly recommend to thoroughly read this instructions before using your period cup in order to experience the least amount of frustration possible.
+It is highly recommend to thoroughly read these instructions before using it in order to experience the least amount of frustration possible.

 Menstrual Cup Insertion Difficulties